A guide to permitted development rights

-Permitted development allows you to extend your home without requiring full planning permission, providing you adhere to certain guidelines relating to the size and appearance of your new addition.
+Permitted development rights allow you to extend your home without requiring full planning permission, providing you adhere to certain guidelines relating to the size and appearance of your new addition.

-In some areas (classed as designated land), such as conservation areas, national parks, Areas of Outstanding Natural Beauty and world heritage sites, PD rights can be removed, so it’s always best to check with your local planning authority if these allowances apply.
+In some areas (classed as designated land), such as conservation areas, national parks, Areas of Outstanding Natural Beauty and world heritage sites, permitted development (PD) rights can be removed, so it’s always best to check with your local planning authority if these allowances apply.

 Regulations also differ between England, Wales, Scotland and Northern Ireland.
 Do bear in mind that any new extension, even when done under the development rules, will still have to meet building regulations.

 We outline the type, style and look of extensions you can build without planning permission , explain why it’s important to Lawful Development Certificate, and why you should a closer look at the permitted development fine print.